Pocket-Spotter/Pocket-Spotter-Privacy/README.md

 Pocket Spotter is a mobile application for precision rifle shooters.
 It stores your DOPE (Data On Previous Engagements) cards, target cards, and related settings primarily on your device.

-Privacy contact email: [PocketSpotter@gmail.com] Please replace this placeholder with your real contact email before publishing this policy (for example on your website or Google Play listing).
+Privacy contact email: [PocketSpotter@gmail.com]

 If you have questions about this Privacy Policy or your information, contact us at the email above.